 There have been many events at the Nest since we opened in December 2008 and the list below is not comprehensive.
 Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International and Anarchist writers in the nineteenth century.

-Sadly many reports on these events went offline with the old Notts Indymedia website (thanks for the local Indymedia collective who have kept this once vital resource going for so many years!).
+Sadly many reports on these events went offline with the old Notts Indymedia website (thanks for the local Indymedia collective who kept this once vital resource going for so many years!).

 A three day exhibition of Radical and Alternative News Media from Five Decades @ Nottingham Contemporary Sep 27-29 2019.
 For details please see the event report.

 From the Pistols to the Miners’ Strike: Fanzines of the Anarcho-Punk era, 1976 to 1984

 In the 1970s, DIY print media met Punk and Anarchism, and the Anarcho-Punk Fanzine was born.
 The print quality may have been patchy, but the passion and commitment are undeniable.
 This hands-on workshop explores the politics and the music through zines and a punk soundtrack, courtesy of The Sparrows’ Nest Library and Archive, in corporation with the Notts Zine Library.
 For details please see the event report.

 Organised by People’s Histreh.
 An evening with wine, cheese and a talk about riots.
 This was the launch event for the group’s pamphlet Damn your charity… about the 1766 Great Cheese Riot.

 A City of Light: Socialism, Chartism and Co-operation – Nottingham 1844

 Launch event for Chris Richardson’s excellent book.
 Please also see this blog for details.
 The event was part of a series of events celebrating 150 years of Co-operation in Nottinghamshire.